NJARNG supports Burlington COVID-19 vaccine site

-A U.S. Army Soldier with the 44th Infantry Brigade Combat Team, New Jersey Army National Guard, scans an individual’s Quick Response code card at the newly opened COVID-19 Burlington County Vaccination Mega-Site, Moorestown, N.J., Jan.
+A U.S. Army Soldier with the 44th Infantry Brigade Combat Team, New Jersey Army National Guard, directs an individual scheduled to receive the COVID-19 vaccine at the newly opened COVID-19 Burlington County Vaccination Mega-Site, Moorestown, N.J., Jan.
 22, 2021.
 The Citizen-Soldiers are assisting in temperature screening, inputting insurance information, guiding individuals through the various stations, and monitoring people after they received their vaccinations.
 (New Jersey National Guard photo Mark C. Olsen)

 |Date Taken: